Travel.State.Gov >

 Students: See our Students Abroad page and FBI travel tips.

 Women Travelers: Sexual and domestic violence, including rape, is a widespread problem.
-In some cases, police and magistrates require victims to pay the costs of incarceration for the perpetrator.
-Center Seruka and Center Nturengaho provide shelter and counseling to victims of rape and domestic violence.
-Several international NGOs provide free medical care for victims, mostly in urban areas.
+Center Seruka and Center Nturengaho provide shelter and counseling to survivors of rape and domestic violence.
+Several international NGOs provide free medical care for survivors, mostly in urban areas.
 U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy for assistance.

 See our travel tips for Women Travelers.

-Most medical facilities in Burundi are inadequate for even routine care.
-Emergency services are severely limited.
+Health facilities throughout the country are well below the U.S. standard of care.
+Training of staff and general hygiene and sanitation remain a problem.
+Adequate health facilities for basic medical care are available in Bujumbura and at some other locations.
 If you do need medical care, you will be asked to pay cash in advance and may be denied treatment if unable to do so.
 Credit cards are generally not accepted; insurance companies are not billed.
-In an emergency, a medical evacuation would likely be necessary.

 There is no single number for emergency medical services in Burundi.
 Contact a doctor or hospital directly.